ishitasr76/comp423-course-notes/docs/tutorials/rust-setup.md

 ```bash
 cargo build
 ```
+!!! note
     This will create the executable file but will not run the file till we execute the next command.
-This is similar to the gcc command because it will produce an executable file.
+This is similar to the `gcc` command because it will produce an executable file.
 We must then run this executable file to get the output for the file.
 4. Run the executable using:
 ```bash
 ./target/debug/hello_world